How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Alternative to removing paint

-Many years ago I used a paint remover to remove old chipped paint from metal outdoor furniture.
-It was messy and was hard to control.
-If you decide to go this route you can use a paint stripper like Smart strip.
+Many years ago, I used a paint remover to remove old chipped paint from metal outdoor furniture.
+It was messy and hard to control.
+If you decide to go this route, you can use a paint stripper like Smart Strip.
 This may be an alternative choice for paint stripping, depending on your project.

 How to paint metal furniture

-When using spray paint it is so important to first read the directions.
-Make sure you spend some time shaking the content of the can before you start.
-Then when applying to remember to keep about 8-12 inches away and spray in a methodical back and forward motion.
-If you haven’t fully covered your surface, remember that you can re-apply additional coats over your first once dry.
-If you get too close the paint will concentrate in a surface and you will get drips which is not a good look!
+When using spray paint, it is so important to first read the directions.
+Make sure you spend some time shaking the contents of the can before you start.
+Then, when applying to remember to keep about 8-12 inches away and spray in a methodical back and forward motion.
+If you haven’t fully covered your surface, remember that you can reapply additional coats over your first once dry.
+If you get too close to the paint will concentrate on the surface, and you will get drips, which is not a good look!

-When I start spray painting I start with my furniture piece upside down.
-This way you can get underneath.
+When I start spray painting, I start with my furniture piece upside down.
+This way, you can get underneath.
 Then I will turn it on its side and spray paint that side, then do the other side.
-Lastly I will have place my outdoor furniture right side up and spray paint that angle.
+Lastly, I will have to place my outdoor furniture right side up and spray paint that angle.
 This will create a seamless coat of paint from all sides.
 I then walk around my painted outdoor metal furniture pieces to make sure I have not missed any surface.
 You will be surprised that you will find missed spots by walking around and viewing from different angles.
-Remember to let dry on each side so that you do not ruin the paint finish with smudges or fingerprints.
+Remember to let it dry on each side so that you do not ruin the paint finish with smudges or fingerprints.

 Let your outdoor furniture sit for a few hours so that the paint can set and dry before moving.